The Three Keys

 For example, “Tonight I’m going to watch Breaker Morant, which is one of the greatest films of all time

-Again, these exams do not test you directly on this issue.
-In other words, the test will *never present you with identically-worded answer choices, the structure of one being INDEPENDENT CLAUSE + COMMA + DEPENDENT CLAUSE, and the structure of the other answer choice being INDEPENDENT CLAUSE + [NO COMMA] + DEPENDENT CLAUSE.
+Again, these exams don’t test you directly on this issue.
+In other words, the test will *never present you with identically-worded answer choices, the structure of one answer choice being INDEPENDENT CLAUSE + COMMA + DEPENDENT CLAUSE, and the structure of the other answer choice being INDEPENDENT CLAUSE + [NO COMMA] + DEPENDENT CLAUSE.

 *Actually, not "never", but very close.
 In my 10+ years of teaching these exams, I've seen this happen ONCE (with IND + DEP clauses, not Oxfords) on ONE ACT question.

 How to identify Redundancy Questions: